Eonblast/Erlualib/doc/INTRO.md

 ## Library Architecture

-ÃThe inner structure of this package is quite straight forward.
+The inner structure of this package is quite straight forward.
 It offers Erlang functions that go over an Erlang 'port' into the C parts and the Lua C libraries.

-### Call Path
+### Sample Call Path

 From Erlang into Lua, a call ventures as follows.
 Let's look at `gettop()` for an example.
 The following describes something like a callstack: